rich808/bmw_nlp/README.md

 E46 post was given a label of '0' in the 'subreddit' feature.
 E90 post was given a label of '1' in the 'subreddit' feature.

-To allow NLP to better capture the root words, the post were lemmatized and the main feature for classification models.
+To allow NLP to better capture root words, each post was lemmatized.

 ### 4) Data Processing and Models

-1) Model Features:
+1) Model Feature:

     X = combine features of title and selftext.